Bird Silhouettes / Women Bird Silhouettes / NYC Silhouettes

 Bottom L to R: NYC Stock Exchange building 1903; Rockefeller Center, 1933.

-Cupboard Finds archival pigment prints each size 22 1/2 x 30 inches.
-These were made on cyanotype paper which I then scanned & enlarged.
+Cupboard Finds 2001-02 archival pigment prints each size 22 1/2 x 30 inches.
+These were made on smaller cyanotype paper which I then scanned & enlarged.